beikacao/blog/README.md

 # About

-This will be my personal technical blog.
+This is my personal technical blog.
 All opinions expressed are solely mine.

 In this blog, I'll talk about key areas in the networking world that I consider important.